 1. Equigroomer Cat Brush – Read our review or buy it here

-I was introduced to the EquiGroomer when the inventor reached out to me via email, introducing her product.
+I was introduced to the EquiGroomer when the inventor emailed me, introducing her product.
 I definitely recommend using the EquiGroomer outside – as fur can fly everywhere.
-I was probably most impressed by its ability to not piss off Charlie and Trigg – a hard task for any cat grooming tool.
+However, I was probably most impressed by its ability to not piss off Charlie and Trigg – a challenging task for any cat grooming tool.

 2. JW Grip Soft Cat Brush – Read our review or buy it here

 We have had the JW Pet GripSoft Cat Brush for a very long time.
-I have used it on Charlie and Trigg and I have also used it on Caymus and Murphy.
-I cannot say anything bad about it.
-I like it just fine and it does the job it was made to do!
+I have used it on Charlie and Trigg, and I have also used it on Caymus and Murphy.
+I cannot say anything negative about it.
+I like it just fine, and it does the job it was made to do!
 This cat grooming brush is for daily brushing.

-3. JW Pet Gift Soft Slicker Brush – Read our review or buy it here
+3. JW Pet Gift Soft Slicker Brush – buy it here

 Trigg and Charlie hate being brushed.
-Let’s just get that out of the way first.
-It doesn’t matter what the brush is, they just don’t like it.
-With that said, I like the JW Pet GripSoft Soft Slicker Brush very much and think it is a great brush for many reasons – it had a rubber sheathed handle so that it doesn’t slip in your hands.
-It also has finger fitting contours.
-It also comes with a 3-year guarantee that it will be replaced if it fails to perform as advertised.
+So, let’s get that out of the way first.
+It doesn’t matter what the brush is; they don’t like it.
+With that said, I like the JW Pet GripSoft Soft Slicker Brush very much and think it is an excellent brush for many reasons – it has a rubber-sheathed handle so that it doesn’t slip in your hands.
+It also has finger-fitting contours and comes with a 3-year guarantee that it will be replaced if it fails to perform as advertised.

 4. JW Pet Cat Comb – Buy it here